DI Transition Guide

 - In cases where you have either

-, a simple search-and-replace to process
+process_context or process_instance, a simple search-and-replace to process will work fine.

 - In cases where you have both, see below.